Kotlin/KEEP/proposals/jvm-expose-boxed.md

 ### When no exposure may happen

-One fair question is what should happen if the user indicates that they want to expose on a function-like declaration in which no inline value class in involved (or only `Result` is).
+One fair question is what should happen if the user indicates that they want to expose on a function-like declaration in which no inline value class in involved.
 We consider two different cases:

 - If the declaration is explicitly marked, that is, if the `@JvmExposeBoxed` annotation appears on the declaration itself, an _error_ should be raised.
 - If exposure is implicitly declared, by either a `@JvmExposeBoxed` on a class level, or by a compiler flag, the declaration is simply ignored.